 Need info about working in start-ups?
 Graduate Fog has it covered.
 There’s also plenty of financial advice and a job board where you won’t see any unpaid internships.

 Impressively, Tanya’s blog also deals with topics you won’t find elsewhere.
-The posts aimed at graduates with aspergers, dyslexia and dyspraxia are particularly useful.
+The posts aimed at graduates with Aspergers, dyslexia and dyspraxia are particularly useful.

-Run by Warwick University, this blog is aimed at all students, ‘from first year to postgraduates.’
+Run by Warwick University, this blog is aimed at all students, ‘from the first year to postgraduates.’
 The posts are written by members of staff, students and recruiters.
-While it’s a pretty straightforward in terms of its content and style, the sheer quantity of informative and relevant articles makes this blog one to follow.
+While it’s pretty straightforward in terms of its content and style, the sheer quantity of informative and relevant articles makes this blog one to follow.

 Looking for job application tips, sector information or guides to further study?
 You’ll find everything you need on The Careers Blog.
-There are also some engaging articles about niche careers such as videogame writing, as well as up to date advice regarding The impact of social media in your job search
+There are also some engaging articles about niche careers such as video game writing, as well as up to date advice regarding The impact of social media in your job search